 SI.
-No. Action Points HPL Status (As on Date) Remarks 140. of carcinogenic compounds: hydrocarbon storage tanks to prevent any fugitive emissions.
+No. Action Points HPL Status (As on Date) Remarks 8.
+Control of fugitive emissions of carcinogenic compounds: Proper care was taken during the design of hydrocarbon storage tanks to prevent any fugitive emissions.
 Nitrogen padding was provided over the tanks to prevent such emissions.
-Vents of all pressurized hydrocarbons handling equipment were routed to flare.
+Full Compliance Vents of all pressurized hydrocarbons handling equipment were routed to flare.
 Sampling points of all pressurized hydrocarbons handling area were routed to flare.
 All PSVs and TSVs discharges and seal vents were routed to flare system for pressurized hydrocarbons.
 Critical sections of Benzene Plant operate under vacuum preventing release of benzene.
 Pumps handling Butadiene rich streams were totally enclosed canned pumps.
 Hydrocarbon pumps in critical area were fitted with double mechanical seals.
-All valves in butadiene services were of bellow- seal type.
+All valves in butadiene services were of bellow-seal type.
 Benzene loading system was provided with a vapor recovery system.
 Nowadays tanker loading of benzene is avoided in order to load it directly in the ship through u/g pipe.
 This change of operational practice reduces the human exposure to a great extent.
 Vapor return circuits were provided for Butadiene loading and other pressurized loading/unloading systems.
 Benzene system was provided with a closed blow-down vessel to contain any spillage etc. Above all Periodical Work zone monitoring is also carried out for checking purpose.
 PME is conducted for all employees in the plant once in a year.
 Persons working in Benzene plant are subjected to PME for twice a year.
 9. Management of solid waste: Procedure for management of solid and hazardous waste is already in practice.
 Different categories of wastes were being segregated at the source of generation and disposed of as per the procedure.
-Secured on-site disposal pit was made to dispose Full Compliance
+Full Compliance